-After the close of business on Friday, June 17th 2022, the Order of Chief Judge Sippel dated February 28, 2022 is once again in effect.
-The following restrictions on entering any courthouse in the Eastern District of Missouri apply.
+Effective March 1, 2023, per order of Chief Judge Sippel, the following restrictions on entering any courthouse in the Eastern District of Missouri apply.

 THE COURTHOUSE IS OPEN TO THE GENERAL PUBLIC, SUBJECT TO THE FOLLOWING CONDITIONS:

-• Those needing to access the Thomas F. Eagleton courthouse must adhere to building access restrictions found in the Order of Chief Judge Sippel dated February 28, 2022.
+• Those needing to access the Thomas F. Eagleton courthouse must adhere to building access restrictions found in the Order of Chief Judge Clark dated March 1, 2023.

-• Judges or agency heads may create their own standards regarding social distancing and masking of vaccinated persons within any portion of their designated courthouse space, or otherwise regulate the spacing and flow of persons, as deemed necessary by the judge or agency head.
+• Judges or agency heads may create their own standards regarding social distancing and masking within any portion of their designated courthouse space, or otherwise regulate the spacing and flow of persons, as deemed necessary by the judge or agency head.

-• Wearing a mask or face covering over the nose and mouth while in any common area is not required, but is recommended, especially for unvaccinated persons and persons for whom COVID-19 and its variants pose an elevated health risk.
-This requirement is consistent with national and local health guidance.
+• Wearing a mask or face covering over the nose and mouth is not required, but is recommended, especially for unvaccinated persons, persons who have been exposed to someone who has tested positive for COVID-19 in the past five (5) days, persons who had COVID-19 symptoms within the last five days, and persons for whom COVID-19 and its variants pose an elevated health risk.

 IN ORDER TO BE ADMITTED BEYOND THE MAIN LOBBY OF THE COURTHOUSES, ALL PERSONS MUST:

-• Verify upon the request of a Court Security Officer that they have not been asked to self-quarantine by any doctor, hospital, or health agency within the last ten (10) days.
+• Not have been asked to self-quarantine by any doctor, hospital or health agency within the last five (5) days; or